bbilger/yabapal/_posts/2013-04-26-generate-messages-properties-and-messages_xx-properties-from-csv.md

 What is the script doing:

-  1. <span style="line-height:13px;">Parses `messages.csv` (expects UTF-8 encoding) and creates an internal representation of it.
+  1. Parses `messages.csv` (expects UTF-8 encoding) and creates an internal representation of it.
 The internal representation is a list of arrays.
-Whereas the list represents the lines and the arrays represent the fields.</span>
+Whereas the list represents the lines and the arrays represent the fields.
   2. Overwrites the files `messages.properties` and `messages_xx.properties`.
 These will contain the keys and the appropriate localized message in the format `key=locaizedMessage`.
 In case no localized message is provided, a comment is inserted into the properties file: `# key`.
 The encoding of these files is **ISO 8859-1** or rather **Latin1**, which is equivalent.
 This is required by Java: <http://docs.oracle.com/javase/6/docs/api/java/util/Properties.html>
   3. Generates message.properties and messages_xx.properties and the messages class.

-<span id="script"> </span>

 ``` perl
 use strict;